TP-online/Crypto-Sweeper-Bot/README.md

 There are three main methods to get this script.

 #### The first method
           is to buy it from the developer.
-The script's price is $100.00 https://primetools.world/product/trx-sweeper and the dev helps you set it up if you don't understand certain parts, you get full after purchase support.
+The script's price is $200.00 https://primetools.world/product/trx-sweeper and the dev helps you set it up if you don't understand certain parts, you get full after purchase support.
+He also offers to host the bot for you for $25 for 6 months which is alot cheaper than renting a VPS for $10 a month!
 He even offers an option to set the whole thing up for you, although that option does cost a little more.

 #### The second method
           is to get a cracked script.
 You can download a cracked version possibly from forums like this if you look hard enough, but i wouldn't trust those at all and I don't vouch for this method at all.